Where Should You Place Surveillance Cameras on a Construction Site?

 Surveillance cameras allow you to view multiple sections of your site at once.

-Having cargo dropped off at a specific location constantly and a predictable schedule can result in unloading stations becoming a high target for criminals.
+Having cargo dropped off at a specific location constantly and on a predictable schedule can result in unloading stations becoming a high target for criminals.

 By installing surveillance cameras in unloading stations, you are reducing the risk of incidents occurring, and if they do occur, you'll be able to act immediately.